Catena Media

 Catena Media is a publicly-traded online gambling information company.
-It was founded in 2012 and employs 173 people in Malta, the United Kingdom, Sweden, the United States.
-It provides tips to gamblers, and profits by selling visitor data to online gambling companies and casinos.
+It was founded in 2012 and employs 151 people in Malta, the United Kingdom, Sweden, the United States.

 History

 In 2008, childhood friends Erik Bergman and Emil Thidell opened a web consulting agency.
 For the first two years, the business operated from Thidell's parents’ basement.
 In October 2010, the pair decided to move to Malta.
 In 2012, they established Catena Media, with a focus on the lead generation for online gambling operators.

 In 2013, Catena Media began rapidly expanding, entering the Norwegian, Finnish, and Swedish markets.
 In October 2014, the company completed its first acquisition of the company Finix Invest, and in 2015 acquired eight more companies in the UK, the Netherlands, and Belgium.
 By the end of 2015, the company employed 50 people.
 In the first quarter of 2017, its revenues totaled EUR 15.23 million (7.46).

 In 2020, company chair Kathryn Moore Baker and some other members of the Catena board of directors left in a leadership shake-up.